 What is it: First of all, I consider a sharp knife and a good cutting board to go hand in hand, since you should use a cutting board anytime you cut with sharp knife.
 A sharp knife and cutting board are absolutely the most important and versatile tools you can have in your kitchen.

-For my chef’s knife I use almost daily, I use this Misen Chef’s Knife.
-This is not an affiliate link – I just really like this knife and think it’s the most affordable option available.
+For my chef’s knife I use almost daily, I use this Misen Chef’s Knife (affiliate link!).
+I absolutely love this knife and I think it’s the most affordable option available for a good chef’s knife.
 At only $65, the price tag is much better than other knives out there, and the quality is superior.

 For my cutting board, I’ve been loving this Greener Chef XL Bamboo Cutting Board .
 Wood is the most environmentally friendly cutting board material, and it’s also the most gentle on your knives.

 Why it’s great for meal prep: It doesn’t matter if you’re a meat-eater, a vegetarian, a pescatarian, or an anything else eater – a sharp knife will help you be safer and more efficient in the kitchen.